 Where to stay in Ushuaia

 Budget: Staying in hostels will help reduce your overall costs in Ushuaia.
 I stayed at Antarctica Hostel and La Posta Hostel which are both lovely, clean places.
-La Posta Hostel is a little further out of town but the walk into town, which takes about 25 minutes, is beautiful.
+La Posta Hostel is a 25-minute walk into town.

 Mid-range: Tierra de Leyendas has amazing reviews and looks like the coziest spot to spend a night.
 Ushuaia can be chilly, and it looks like a perfect place to warm up.

 Luxury: If you want to pamper yourself after some trekking, Arakur Ushuaia Resort & Spa looks stunning.
 Outdoor swimming pool with views of the beagle channel?
 Yes, please!

 Getting around Ushuaia

 Although there are buses that connect travelers with the various Ushuaia day hikes they aren’t the cheapest or most convenient.